 - The total costs for IPS were generally lower than standard services over first 6 months;

 - Individuals who gained employment had reduced hospitalisation

-See how the IPS model is supporting people into work and improving lives, through this clip from CNWL, one of our IPS Centres of Excellence.
+See how the IPS model is supporting people into work and improving lives, through this clip from Central and North West London (CNWL).